nekuz0r/ki-rom/README.md

 This patch disable the copy protection of the KI1 to KI2 upgrade kit.

+NOTE: This patch is not based and/or related to a patch made by the member of the arcade-projects.com forum @[DogP](https://www.arcade-projects.com/members/dogp.2487/)

 ### Any IDE

-This patch disable the IDE drive model check, allowing to run the game with any IDE drive.
+This patch disable the IDE drive model check, allowing to run the game with any IDE compatible drive model.

 ### Soft reset

 This patch adds an input combination allowing to soft reset the game by pressing P1 LEFT + P1 START + P2 RIGHT + P2 Start.

+### Infinite attract mode music

+This patch disable the fade out of the music in attract mode (demo mode), allowing the music to play indefinitely.

 ## DipSwitch S1